VanshDubey101963/Synthra/README.md

 # AI-TaskForce
-AI assistant for Windows and Linux
+AI assistant for Windows, Linux and MacOS